lnx66/agents-for-openbb/README.md

 async def handle_widget_data(data: list[DataContent]) -> str:
-    """Formats the data retrieved from a widget into a LLM-friendly string representation.""" result_str = "--- Data ---\n"
+    """Format the data retrieved from a widget into a LLM-friendly string representation.""" result_str = "--- Data ---\n"
     for content in data:
         result_str += f"{content.content}\n"